Lexus SC: 1991–2000

 Production of the Soarer started in April 1991 at the Motomachi plant in Toyota, Aichi, with the Lexus SC produced alongside the Soarer at a second Higashi Fuji plant at Susono, Shizuoka.
 Motomachi-sourced cars lasted until April 1997.
 The Lexus SC platform was used to develop Toyota's next generation Supra, both vehicles were manufactured in the same plant.
+From 1990-1996 the previously installed TEMS active suspension system was replaced with Toyota Active Control Suspension as an optional upgrade.

 The SC 400 débuted on 1 June 1991 in the United States as a 1992 model.
 The SC 400's 4.0 L V8 1UZ-FE, the same engine as used in the LS 400, was reported to have cost over US$400,000,000 in research and development.
 The engine sits behind the front axles, which makes it a front mid engine rear wheel drive vehicle.
 The SC 400 was honored as the Motor Trend Import Car of the Year for 1992.
 It also made Car and Driver magazine's Ten Best list from 1992 through 1996.

 In July 1992, the SC 300, a smaller-engined version of the SC 400, premiered in the United States.
 The SC 300 was equipped with a 3.0 L inline 6 2JZ-GE.
 Lexus' traction control system, TRAC, was offered as an option.

-The first-generation SC lasted in production until 7 July 2000, over nine years, quite long compared to the other cars of the 1990s.
-Even with the SC's long production cycle, only minor exterior changes were made.
-New tail lighting and a modified spoiler design was part of the mid-cycle vehicle refresh.
+The first-generation SC lasted in production until 7 July 2000, over nine years, with only minor exterior changes, including revised tail lighting and a modified spoiler as part of the mid-cycle refresh.
 A front grille was added in 1996, along with a redesigned front bumper, side skirts and rocker panels.
 The SC 400 produced 250 hp/260 lbft from 1991 to 1995.
 The original 1991–1997 engines for the 2JZ-GE-powered SC 300 were rated at 225 hp/210 lbft.
 The output of the SC 300 was 5 horsepower more than the equivalent engine used in the Toyota Supra.